ruha-healing/ruha-healing.github.io/content/post/jupyter/index.md

 ---
 title: 'Green diet project'
 subtitle: 'Green diet is a specific Kundalini Yoga diet which I will do for 7 days.'
-summary: 'Join my process of the specific green diet, see my meals, get inspired and maybe join me next time.'
+summary: 'Join my process of the specific green diet from Kundalini Yoga by Yogi Bhajan, see my meals, get inspired and maybe join me next time.'
 authors:
 - admin
 tags: []